Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Proposals are voted on at a creditors meeting.
 In order for the proposal to be approved by the court, creditors in each class voting for the proposal must meet the requisite threshold test.
 If the proposal is refused by its creditors, the debtor will be deemed to have made an assignment into bankruptcy and liquidation proceedings will commence.

 Debtor companies with at least C$5 million of debt may also restructure under the Companies’ Creditors Arrangement Act.
-This act was designed to effect a restructuring, but may now also be used to liquidate a debtor’s assets.
-The Companies’ Creditors Arrangement Act provides much more flexibility with regard to effecting a restructuring than the Bankruptcy and Insolvency Act and, unlike the latter, imposes no time limit for proceedings.
+The statute’s original purpose focused on restructuring a company, but it may now be used to liquidate a debtor’s assets.
+The Companies’ Creditors Arrangement Act provides for greater flexibility than the Bankruptcy and Insolvency Act and does not have a time limit.
 Most Companies’ Creditors Arrangement Act proceedings take between six and 10 months, but more complex cases can take years to resolve fully.
 The debtor will remain in possession and control of its assets and a monitor will be appointed by the court to supervise the process and report to the court.

 How are restructuring plans formally approved?